 - Keep trash in high-quality containers with tight-fitting lids.
 Only place the cans curbside the morning of collection.
 If you leave them out overnight, they are more likely to be tipped and broken into.

-Coyotes are secretive animals, and studies have shown they can live for a long time in close proximity to dense human settlements without ever being noticed.
-Such coyotes are abiding by the rules we set for minimal conflicts, and should be left alone.
+Coyotes are secretive animals, and studies have shown they can live for a long time in close proximity to humans without ever being noticed.
+Such coyotes are coexisting with us peacefully, and should be left alone.

-People who feed feral cats are often concerned coyotes might prey on the cats.
-These concerns are well founded, as coyotes will be attracted to both the outdoor pet food and the cats themselves as prey.
-Here are some general suggestions for keeping such cats safer:
+People who feed cats are often concerned coyotes might prey on the cats.
+Here are some general suggestions for keeping cats safer:

 - Feed cats only during the day and at a set time-and pick up any leftovers immediately.
 Provide escape routes for cats.
 In treeless or open areas, erect “cat posts” (see below).

-- Elevate feeding stations beyond coyotes’—but not the cats’—reach.
-The size of the station/s can be customized to the size of the colony you feed and the amount of food should be adjusted for the number of cats you feed.
+- Elevate feeding stations beyond a coyote’s reach.
+The size of the station/s can be customized to the size of the colony you feed, and the amount of food should be adjusted for the number of cats you feed.
 Avoid leftovers that attract other animals.
 Elevated feeding stations mean safer cats, no more messy, turned over bowls and great savings in cat food bills!

-- Discourage/harass coyotes seen on the property.
-Go after them aggressively, using the techniques described in our Hazing Guidelines.
+- Discourage coyotes seen on the property using the techniques described in our Coyote Hazing Guidelines.
 Making them feel uncomfortable will encourage them to stay out of the area.

 Risks to Dogs

 To further protect cats and dogs, fencing can be used to keep coyotes out of residential yards.
-Fences must be at least 6 feet tall, extend underground at least 12 inches or include an L-shaped mesh apron extending outward at least 18 inches and secured with landscaping staples.
-Devices such as the “coyote roller” (www.coyoteroller. com) “roll off’ coyotes that try to scramble over the fence and can enhance the effectiveness of a fence.
-Do-ityourself options include adding PVC piping or chicken wire to the top of your fence to prevent coyotes from jumping over, and retrofitting a mesh apron to the bottom of the fence (extending 12+ inches out, secured with landscaping staples) to keep coyotes from digging under.
+Fences must be at least 6 feet tall, extend underground at least 12 inches or include an L-shaped mesh apron extending outward at least 12 inches and secured with landscaping staples.
+Devices such as the Coyote Roller (www.coyoteroller.com) “roll off’ coyotes that try to scramble over the fence and can enhance the effectiveness of a fence.
+Do-it-yourself options include adding PVC piping or chicken wire to the top of your fence to prevent coyotes from jumping over, and retrofitting a mesh apron to the bottom of the fence (extending over 12 inches out, secured with landscaping staples) to keep coyotes from digging under.